gardner711/lease-sentry/specifications/614158-capability.md

 ## Technical Overview
 ### Purpose
-Allows the user to change their password
+Allows the user to change their password either by linking to their provider or by Azure App Authentication Service.

 ## Enablers